 - For new divers or for first-timers at the bridge, I always recommend hiring a dive guide for the Blue Heron Bridge.
 That’s what my wife – the lovely and talented Kathy – and I did the first time we dove the bridge.
 Dive guides know all the secrets and you’ll have a much more enjoyable experience.

-- Facebook groups.
-There are 3 Facebook groups I would recommend you check out.
+- These are the Facebook groups I would recommend you check out.

 - If all else fails, show up a few hours before high tide and ask around.
 There are always groups of divers there and one of them may be willing to allow you to tag along.